-Disable WordPress Admin Bar for All Users Except Administrators with RegistrationMagic
+Disable WordPress Admin Bar For All Users But The Admin with RegistrationMagic

-The WordPress Admin Bar sits at the top of your site once a user is logged in.
-This toolbar allows access to the dashboard features quickly on the frontend.
+As your user logs in, they find the Admin Bar at the top of your site.
+It is basically a toolbar that allows access to the dashboard features quickly on the frontend.
 However, you wouldn’t always find it useful to have it on the frontend for logged in users.
-If you are searching for a way to disable WordPress Admin Bar for all users except administrators, look no further.
-All you need is the assistance of the RegistrationMagic plugin.
+If you are searching for a way to disable WordPress Admin Bar for all users except the admin, or hide WordPress admin bar look no further.
+All you need is the help of the RegistrationMagic plugin.

 Usually, people prefer having the Admin Bar on top of their pages when logged in from the frontend.
-However, there are some instances where having the toolbar turned off is much more preferable.
-Instances where you need to showcase a site page in its full display while still logged into the site.
+But there are some instances where having the toolbar turned off is much more preferable.
+Instances where you need to showcase a site page in its full display while still logged in to the site.
 Since the admin bar has all the editing features you’d usually find on the dashboard, it’s best to keep it hidden in such cases.

 Moreover, the admin bar is more useful to the admin, author or editors.
-These WordPress user roles have active participation in site development.
+These WordPress user roles have an active part in site development.
 That is why they need access to the admin bar as it contains quick shortcuts to various screens on the dashboard.

-The admin bar is visible on the dashboard as well as the frontend of your site.
+The admin bar is visible on the backend as well as the frontend of your site.
 Below is an image depicting the admin bar at the top of the dashboard screen.
-I have marked it in red for better identification.
+I have marked it in red for a better view.

 Navigating to “General Settings”

-From the plugin menu on your dashboard, go to “Global Settings”.
-All the essential settings of this WordPress Registrations Forms plugin reside in “Global Settings”.
+From the plugin menu on your dashboard, click on the “Global Settings” link.
+All the essential settings of this WordPress register page plugin reside in “Global Settings”.
 It covers each and every aspect of the plugin, ranging from user accounts to WordPress form security, to external integrations.

-Disable WordPress Admin Bar for All Users Except Administrators
+Hide WordPress Admin Bar for All Users Except Admin

 Scroll down on the “General Settings” screen and you will find the “Hide WordPress Toolbar” setting.